Defending OUI Charges Involving Prescription Medications in Massachusetts

 Can I be charged with OUI for taking medication prescribed by my doctor?

 Yes.
-Even with a valid prescription, you can face OUI charges if the medication impairs your driving ability.
+Even with a valid prescription, you can face charges if the medication impairs your driving ability.

 How does the state prove impairment for prescription medication cases?

-Are penalties for OUI with prescription drugs the same as alcohol-related OUI?
+Are penalties the same as alcohol-related charges?

 Can a valid prescription be used as a defense in court?